 Ever wondered by many professional YouTubers shoot video at 24 frames per second?
 You have probably heard it explained away as "the most cinematic" frame rate.
 You probably also heard that people can't see frame rates beyond about 30 fps.
 Well, that's wrong (ask a gamer if they notice the difference between 60 and 144 fps).

 Neither of these are valid constraints in the modern era.
 Sticking to 24 fps just makes panning shots look terrible due to judder, especially on a big screen.
-You are better off going for 50 or 60 fps depending on your region, which will deliver a far more fluid image.
+You are better off going for 50 or 60 fps depending on your region, which will deliver a far more fluid image, so long as you keep your shutter speed at one over double the frame rate.

 The default upload file size limit in NGINX is 1 MB, so if you are using it as a reverse proxy for your Tuskfish CMS site, you may need to increase it.
 You can do this globally for the server itself, or you can do it on a site-by-site basis.